yuthehexacopter/DroneComponents/README.md

 #### Buy A Basic Drone Kit

 I would recommend, there are tons of ways to build a quadcopter under a budget, so feel free to do your research before buying anything.
-Suggested (But not recommended), a basic kit below if you want to make a basic manually drive quodcopter.
+Suggested (But not recommended), a basic kit below if you want to build a basic manually driven quodcopter.

 - <a href="https://amzn.to/3hZKu4a" target="_blank">Amazon</a>